 Luke is an Emergency Medicine Consultant in Inverness with roles in the trauma and prehospital teams based there.
 His real passions lie in fair weather visiting of the more interesting hilly and watery bits of the highlands and in any opportunity offered to argue with relative strangers about the state of the world.

 - Dr. Jan Jansen, MBBS PhD FRCS FFICM - "Rural Trauma Care in the USA - View from the Centre"

 Dr. Jansen is a Trauma Surgeon and Associate Professor of Surgery at the University of Alabama at Birmingham (UAB), in the United States.
 He also directs UAB’s Center for Injury Science, serves as his Division’s Director of Research, and is the Department of Surgery’s Associate Vice Chair for Clinical Trials.

 - David Sedgwick MBChB FRCSEd - “A view from Rural Scotland”

-David has been an ATLS and Basic Surgical Skills Course (BSSC) instructor for over 25 years and BSSC Convener for over 15 years on behalf of the RCSEd.
-Retaining general surgery in the Rural General Hospitals and establishing a training pathway for those committed to this in Scotland have been two of David’s objectives during the past decade.
-He was a member of an RCSEd SLWG producing a report on Standards Informing Delivery of Care in Rural Surgery in 2016.
-Recently retired, he has been acting as locum Consultant Surgeon in a number of RGH’s as well as teaching BSS, hernia repairs and trauma care in the West Bank and Rwanda.
+David has been a Consultant Surgeon in Rural Hospitals for 28 years.
+He has been an ATLS and Basic Surgical Skills Course (BSSC) Instructor for over 25 years and BSSC Convener for over 15 years on behalf of the RCSEd..
+He convenes courses in Rwanda, Palestine and Cambodia as well as the UK.
+Retaining general surgery in the Rural General Hospitals and establishing a training pathway for those committed to this in Scotland have been two objectives in the past decade.

 - Karina Laing MBChB MSc FRCS (Urol) - “Testicular torsion and the difficult catheter”